top of page

 jodie-james-therapy-room.png

-Based in North Manchester, here to support you
+Based in Manchester, here to support you

 I’m based in North Manchester and work with clients from all across the surrounding areas, including Whitefield, Prestwich, Bury, Radcliffe, Crumpsall, Blackley, Middleton, Salford, and many more local communities.
 Wherever you're from, if you're looking for support with your mental health, you're welcome here.